OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 - Broadcast the data on TCP:7001
 - Host Web Pages to display the data, manage the system, manage the log files.

 The server (aka Mux) will be automatically started when the Raspberry Pi boots.
+In this example, the multiplexer is driven by the configuration file `nmea.mux.gps.nmea-fwd.yaml`.

+We do the build on one machine, where the git repo has been cloned, and we deploy on the Raspberry Pi only the parts required at runtime.
+The build is a demanding operation, the Raspberry Pi Zero could do it, but it would indeed take quite some time.
+A more powerful machine is more suitable for this kind of process.
 The process goes in two main steps (also summarized [here](use_cases/summary.md)).

-- One where you clone this repo, do the build, and package for deployment.
+- **Step One**: you clone this repo, do the build, and package for deployment.
   - This step requires a bit more resources than the next one.
   - You will need an Internet connection, a keyboard and a screen.
-- Another one where you setup the Raspberry Pi, and make it ready for duty.
+- **Step Two**: you setup the Raspberry Pi, and make it ready for duty.
   - You start from a freshly flashed SD card, setup the system to emit its own network, install the required softwares and configure them.
   - Configuration steps will require an Internet connection.